Accessibility statement for Denbighshire Housing

 Many of our older PDFs and Word documents are not accessible in a number of ways, including missing text alternatives and missing document structure.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix previous tenant newsletters.
-Any new PDFs or Word documents we publish will meet accessibility standards.
+Most new PDFs or Word documents we produce will meet accessibility standards.
+Those provided to us by third parties and/or are technical documents and drawings will not always meet accessibility standards.
+Should you require these type of documents in an accessible format, please contact us.

 How we tested this website